 Many colleges offer awards to singers and organists.
-Whatever subject you're planning to apply for, you can audition for a choral or organ award in September, before following the academic application procedure from October.
+Whatever subject you're planning to apply for, you can audition for a choral or organ award in September, before following the academic application procedure by 6pm UK time on 15 October.

 Choral award holders take a central part in their college’s musical life, and gain invaluable performance experience and training at a high level.
 The duties and benefits vary from college to college, but will always include singing regular services in the college chapel.
 A significant number of today's leading singers - Toby Spence, Susan Gritton, Emma Kirkby and Robin Blaze, to name but a few - started out as choral scholars at Oxford.

 The level of commitment varies between colleges.
 The choral foundations - Christ Church, Magdalen and New College - offer the busiest choral experience, performing almost every day during term-time.
 At other colleges the choirs sing between one and four services per week during term.
 The choirs of the three choral foundations use only male voices, while other colleges have mixed-voice choirs.
 Many of the choirs are professionally directed, and others are led by the college organ scholars.

 The choral awards available for those applying in 2015 are as follows: